 - Jordan Wanderer - this costs 70 JOD (approx. $99) and offers you a full day in Petra.

 - Jordan Explorer - this costs 75 JOD (approx $106) and you can spend 2 days in Petra (a good choice for those who want to see the main sites and perhaps also visit the Monastery).

 - Jordan Expert - at 80 JOD (approx $113), this allows you a full three days in Petra (ideal for those who want to hike and explore off-the-beaten-track parts of the area).

-If you choose to join one of numerous Petra & Jordan tours, or Israel and Jordan Tour packages please keep in mind that:
+If you choose to join one of the numerous Israel and Jordan Tours please keep in mind that:

-- tours usually do not include visa-issuing (125 USD) and border fees (65 USD for travelers with valid visa stamps);
+- tours usually do not include visa-issuing and border fees ($140).

 - Border crossing includes border control and customs, this process may take up to an hour.